ilhamganteng1/fsub/README.md

 - Customisable welcome & Forcesub messages.
 - More than one Posts in One Link.
 - Can be deployed on heroku directly.
-- Deploy to Koyeb + Heroku + Railway.
+- Deploy  Heroku + VPS .
-- Developer Service 24x7.
+- Developer Service 24/7.